Posted by: Northwest Eye in General on October 9, 2025

 - High cholesterol

-Understanding the role of drusen of macula in eye health is vital, as early identification and treatment can aid in maintaining vision and reducing the risk of significant vision impairment associated with AMD.
+Understanding the role of drusen in eye health is vital, as early identification and treatment can aid in maintaining vision and reducing the risk of severe vision loss.
+We are here to help you through this process, ensuring you receive the support and care you need for your eye health.

 It’s also important to recognize that these deposits can occur in the optic nerve, and small deposits are common in individuals aged 50 and older without AMD.
 This indicates that not all deposits are indicative of serious eye disease.
-We are here to help you through this process, ensuring you receive the support and care you need for your eye health.

 Explore Causes of Drusen Formation and Risk Factors

-The formation of drusen of macula is influenced by a combination of aging, genetics, lifestyle choices, and underlying health conditions.
+The formation of drusen is influenced by a combination of aging, genetics, lifestyle choices, and underlying health conditions.
 We understand that these factors can be concerning, so let’s take a closer look at what contributes to this condition:

 Additionally, we want you to know that these deposits can develop without symptoms, and they are typically identified during routine retinal diagnostic testing or retinal photography.
 Preventive measures recommended by the Age-Related Eye Disease Studies (AREDS and AREDS2) include a combination of nutrients to lessen the risks of sight loss.
 By recognizing these risk factors, you can make informed lifestyle decisions to potentially lower your chances of developing eye issues related to this condition.
 We are here to help you through this process.